Iwasawa theory and p-adic L-functions over $\mathbf{Z}_p^2$-extensions: Setup and notation

 If $T$ is a representation of $\cG_{\Qp}$, then the action of $\Gamma$ extends to an action of $\Gal(K(\mu_{p^\infty}) / \Qp)$ on both sides of equation \eqref{eq:fontaineisom1}, and the map $h^1_{\Iw, T}$ commutes with the action of this larger group.
 We shall apply this below in the case when $K$ is an unramified extension of $\Qp$, so $\Gamma_K = \Gamma$ and $\Gal(K(\mu_{p^\infty}) / \Qp) = \Gamma \times U_F$, where $U_F = \Gal(F / \Qp)$.

-Now let $K$ be a finite unramified extension of $\Qp$, and assume that $V$ is a crystalline representation of $\cG_K$ whose Hodge-Tate weights lie in the interval $[a,b]$.
+Now let $K$ be a finite unramified extension of $\Qp$, and assume that $V$ is a crystalline representation of $\cG_K$ whose Hodge-Tate weights\footnote{In this paper we adopt the convention that the Hodge--Tate weight of the cyclotomic character is $+1$.} lie in the interval $[a,b]$.
 The following result is due to Berger \cite[Theorem A.2]{berger03}.

-\begin{theorem} We have $\DD_K(T)^{\psi=1}\subset \pi^{a-1}\NN(T)$.
-Moreover, if $V$ has no quotient isomorphic to $\Qp(a)$, then $\DD_K(T)^{\psi=1}\subset \pi^a\NN(T)$. \end{theorem}
+\begin{theorem} We have $\DD_K(T)^{\psi=1}\subset \pi^{a-1}\NN_K(T)$.
+Moreover, if $V$ has no quotient isomorphic to $\Qp(a)$, then $\DD_K(T)^{\psi=1}\subset \pi^a\NN_K(T)$. \end{theorem}

 In particular, if $V$ has non-negative Hodge--Tate weights and no quotient isomorphic to $\Qp$, we have $\NN_K(T)^{\psi=1} = \DD_K(T)^{\psi=1}$.
 Then \eqref{eq:fontaineisom1} becomes